Edward Carpenter(1844-1929), Writer on social subjects

 Sitter in 9 portraits

-Writer and advocate of libertarian beliefs; after a brief career at Cambridge, worked as a University Extension lecturer in the north of England; settled at Millthorpe, Derbyshire, 1883, where he combined his literary work with the simple life of gardening and sandal-making.
-Carpenter's works include Towards Democracy, 1883-1902, England's Ideal, 1885, and Civilisation, its Cause and Cure, 1889.
-From 1893, he lived openly with his working class lover, his rejection of conventional notions of social and sexual behaviour having a profound impact on such younger followers as E.M.
+Writer and advocate of libertarian beliefs; after a brief career at Cambridge, worked as a University Extension lecturer in northern England; settled at Millthorpe, Derbyshire, 1883, where he combined his literary work with a simple life of gardening and sandal-making.
+Influenced by Walt Whitman and Socialism, his works include Towards Democracy, 1883-1902, England's Ideal, 1885, and Civilisation, its Cause and Cure, 1889.
+From 1893, he lived openly with his working class lover, George Merrill.
+This rejection of conventional notions of social and sexual behaviour had a profound impact on such younger followers as E.M.
 Forster.
 His book Homogenic Love (1895) advocated the acceptance of relationships between men.

 Watch our playlist exploring scientific techniques used by the Gallery to unlock the secrets behind our Tudor portraits.

 Search the collection by themes - from pets to weddings!

 Take a tour exploring our Collection created by Alayo Akinkugbe for Black History Month in 2020.

 Learn about pioneers in medicine, health and social reform from 1840 to 1920.